Platon Lechitsky: World War I

-On June 18, 1916, the 9th Army took the strongly fortified city of Chernivtsi, the unofficial capital of Bukovina.
+On 18 June 1916, the 9th Army took the strongly fortified city of Chernivtsi, the unofficial capital of Bukovina.
 This was done contrary to the order of Brusilov, who demanded to turn to Galich and Stanislavov as quickly as possible.
 Lechitsky, however, understood that it was dangerous to leave an unfinished group and base in a large city on the left flank.
-Only after ending it, he moved his troops to Stanislavov and on August 11 took him.
+Only after ending it, he moved his troops to Stanislavov and on 11 August took him.

 The award to the legendary commander for his active participation in the Brusilovsky breakthrough was the Order of St. Alexander Nevsky with swords.
-In the same 1916, Emperor Nicholas II, on the proposal of the Protopresbyter of the military and naval clergy George Shchavelsky, awarded the priest Alexy Lechitsky (father of the general) the Order of St. Vladimir of the 4th degree “in retribution of the merits of his son”, and Archbishop Konstantin (Bulychev) of Mogilev and Mstislavsky with blessing The Holy Synod elevated him to the rank of archpriest.
+In the same 1916, Emperor Nicholas II, on the proposal of the Protopresbyter of the military and naval clergy George Shchavelsky, awarded the priest Alexy Lechitsky (father of the general) the Order of St. Vladimir of the 4th degree "in retribution of the merits of his son", and Archbishop Konstantin (Bulychev) of Mogilev and Mstislavsky with blessing The Holy Synod elevated him to the rank of archpriest.

-In the fall of 1916, the center of gravity of the Southwestern Front moved south due to the fact that Romania entered the war on the side of Russia.
-True, the allies immediately proved to be a heavy burden for the Russian army - they were practically unworkable and immediately began to suffer heavy defeats from the Austro-Hungarian.
+In the fall of 1916, the centre of gravity of the Southwestern Front moved south because Romania entered the war on the side of Russia.
+True, the Allies immediately proved to be a heavy burden for the Russian army - they were practically unworkable and immediately began to suffer heavy defeats from the Austro-Hungarians.

-In this situation, P. A. Lechitsky held a front stretched for 320 kilometers for two months, reflecting the violent attacks of two enemy armies.
+In this situation, P. A. Lechitsky held a front stretched for 320 kilometres for two months, reflecting the violent attacks of two enemy armies.
 The heroism of his troops delayed the fall of Bucharest for a month!
-In the end, on November 24, 1916, a new front was created on this site - the Romanian, which included the 9th Army.
+In the end, on 24 November 1916, a new front was created on this site - the Romanian, which included the 9th Army.
 Lechitsky did not become the commander-in-chief of this front for the sole reason - he did not speak the French language in which he was to communicate with the Romanian allies.

 Fate after the revolution

 After the February Revolution, without reconciling with the new order, he left the command of the army.
 He was promoted to the post of Assistant Commander-in-Chief of the Romanian Front instead of the resigned General Sakharov.
-Since April 18, 1917, at the disposal of the Minister of War.
-On May 7, 1917, retired.
-He resigned from the post of commander in chief of the armies of the Western Front.
+Since 18 April 1917, at the disposal of the Minister of War.
+On 7 May 1917, he was retired.
+He resigned from the post of commander-in-chief of the armies of the Western Front.

-December 3, 1919, was arrested for speculating in food, but the next day was released.
+3 December 1919, was arrested for speculating in food, but the next day was released.
 Since 1920 in the Red Army.
 Since January 1921, the inspector of infantry and cavalry of the Petrograd Military District.
-In 1921 he was arrested, kept in the Taganskaya prison in Moscow, where he died of exhaustion on February 18, 1923.
+In 1921 he was arrested and kept in the Taganskaya prison in Moscow, where he died of exhaustion on 18 February 1923.

-According to other sources, he was arrested a second time on March 8, 1920, as the head of a counter-revolutionary military organization.
+According to other sources, he was arrested a second time on 8 March 1920, as the head of a counter-revolutionary military organization.
 Sentenced to 2 years in prison.
-He died on February 2, 1921, in the 1st Moscow prison hospital.
+He died on 2 February 1921, in the 1st Moscow prison hospital.